This Astrological Rule Says Opposites Attract

 In case you don't know the opposite sign duos off the top of your head, they are: Aries and Libra; Taurus and Scorpio; Gemini and Sagittarius; Cancer and Capricorn; Leo and Aquarius; Virgo and Pisces.
 The first three consist of signs from the spring and fall seasons, while the last three are summer/winter pairings.
 Viewed with the signs' ruling elements in mind, only two types of pairs are represented: earth and water, and fire and air.
 (There's a whole mess of theories about elemental compatibility, which we dive into here.)

 In other words, there are plenty of practical differences between these couples.
-And yet, how those differences actually affect the signs' behavior makes for a rather complementary relationship.
+And yet, how those differences actually affect the signs' behaviour makes for a rather complementary relationship.

 To be clear, a Gemini dating a Sagittarius, for example, will not face the exact same challenges as someone dating a person who flat-out disagrees with them about politics or pop culture.
 A Sag and a Gem's dating narrative is one of learning how their differences actually complete each other — not one of learning to ignore the issues that divide them and love each other anyway.